lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 }
 ```

-It is the routers responsibility to implement this interface.
+It is the router's responsibility to implement this interface.

 The router is injected into to each child ViewController.
 It implements one routing protocol per child.